The magnificent Grand Opera House was once located at 11 Adelaide St W (between Grand Opera Lane and Bay St, on the

 Ambrose Small, a theatre magnate, took over the Grand Opera House around the turn of the 20th century.
 One of Toronto’s unsolved mysteries is his disappearance.
 On Dec 2, 1919, Mr Small closed a deal, selling his theatre holdings, including the Grand, for $1.75 million.
-That day, Mr Small’s wife Theresa deposited a cheque for $1 million into the Dominion Bank, the couple had a celebration lunch out with their lawyer Mr Flock, and then Mr Small went back to his office at the Grand.
+That day, Mr Small’s wife Theresa deposited a cheque for $1 million into the Dominion Bank, the couple had a celebration lunch with their lawyer Mr Flock, and then Mr Small returned to his office at the Grand.

 Later that afternoon, Ambrose Small again met with his lawyer for about an hour then his lawyer left to catch a train back to his hometown of London, Ontario.
 Mr Small then went out to buy a copy of a New York newspaper and was never seen again.
 His wife thought he could be with his mistress, plus he was known to leave the City without informing anyone.
 Toronto Police were not made aware that Mr Small was missing until about four weeks later.

 At that same time of his disappearance, his personal secretary John Doughty also went missing along with $105,000 in Dominion of Canada Victory bonds taken from his employer’s safety deposit box.
 Police caught up with Mr Doughty at a lumber camp in Oregon.
 He was brought back to Toronto, where he was questioned about his boss’s disappearance.
 Without proof that Mr Small was dead, Mr Doughty could not be charged.
-However, he was found guilty of theft and served just under five years in jail.
+However, he was found guilty of theft and served under five years in jail.